gabriele-inghirami/compute_dNdy_and_dNdpT_from_oscar2013_files/README.md

 ### compute_dNdy_and_dNdpT_from_oscar_file.py

-This program reads a Oscar 2013 file and writes in an output pickle file:
+This program reads one or many Oscar 2013 files and writes in an output pickle file:

 - a string with a short description of the other contents of the pickle archive
 - the python dictionary of the selected hadrons